LucasDelfino92/morrowindsharp/mw++.md

 - [**FMI - Sane Ordinators**](https://www.nexusmods.com/morrowind/mods/47381) by PoodleSandwich
 Makes it so Ordinators will not kill you for wearing Indoril armor once you have been named Nerevarine by Vivec, or if you are Master or Patriarch of the Temple.
 - [**FMI - Service Refusal and Contraband**](https://www.nexusmods.com/morrowind/mods/47456) by PoodleSandwich
+Fixes lore to gameplay inconsistencies pertaining to contraband items and service refusal.
 - [**Greetings for No Lore**](https://www.nexusmods.com/morrowind/mods/46063) by Caeris
 Replaces the three standard No Lore greetings with over sixty new ones.
 - [**LDM - Context Matters**](https://www.nexusmods.com/morrowind/mods/48273) by Lucevar